OliL0/CyberThreat-Simulator-/README.md

 - Educational Focus - Perfect for schools, training programs and workshops

 Technologies Used
-- Frontend: HTML / CSS / JS
+- Frontend: HTML / CSS
+- Backend: Flask
-- Data Storage: JSON
+- Data Storage:

 Educational Purpose
 This project is designed only for training and awareness not for any malicious use